 The Baptistery of Saint John, or San Giovanni, is one of the oldest buildings in Florence.
 Built in an octagonal shape, the Baptistery is famous for its gilded bronze door, Porta del Paradiso, whose panels hold reliefs of Biblical scenes.
 The Baptistery doors are now replicas of the original, which are kept in the cathedral museum.
-Many famous Florentines were baptized inside, including Dante Alighieri.Continue to 5 of 12 below.
+Many famous Florentines were baptized inside, including Dante Alighieri.

 Venice's Grand Canal

-Basilica San Marco, Saint Mark, is Venice's main church and a top example of Byzantine architecture, with Romanesque and Gothic touches.
+Basilica San Marco, Saint Mark, is Venice's main church and a top example of Byzantine architecture adorned with Romanesque and Gothic touches.
 The basilica, consecrated in 832, is dedicated to Venice's patron, Saint Mark, and holds his relics as well as many treasures including stunning golden Byzantine mosaics and paintings by leading Venetian artists.
 Of note on the exterior are the five domes crowning the church, turrets, multi-colored marble columns, and the three arches of the main portal.
-Also featured in the book is Saint Mark's Clock Tower, from which Langdon notes, James Bond had thrown a villain in Moonraker.
+Also featured in the book is St. Mark's Clock Tower, from which Langdon notes, James Bond had thrown a villain in Moonraker.

 Hagia Sophia in Istanbul, Turkey

-The story concludes in Istanbul with a visit inside the stunning Hagia Sophia, built in the 6th century as a church.
-In 1453 it became a mosque and it's now a museum, open to the public.
+The story concludes in Istanbul with a visit inside the stunning Hagia Sophia, built in the sixth century as a church.
+In 1453, it became a mosque and it's now a museum that's open to the public.
 The interior is filled with stunning Byzantine mosaics.
-There's also a scene in Istanbul's spice bazaar.Continue to 9 of 12 below.
+There's also a scene in Istanbul's spice bazaar.

-At the end of the book, Robert Langdon, now alone, returns to Florence where he goes to the Cathedral of Santa Maria del Fiore, or the duomo.
-The duomo was designed in 1296 and built on the remains of a 4th century cathedral, but the dome was added later.
+At the end of the book, Robert Langdon, now alone, returns to Florence where he goes to the Cathedral of Santa Maria del Fiore or the duomo.
+The duomo was designed in 1296 and built on the remains of a fourth-century cathedral, but the dome was added later.
 Known as Brunelleschi's Dome, it was completed in 1436 and was the biggest in the world until the construction of Saint Peter's Basilica in 1615.
 The cathedral's interior is largely unadorned although there are a few pieces of art, including a fresco of Dante and his Divine Comedy.

-Finally Robert returns briefly to the Palazzo Vecchio before his flight back to Boston.
+Finally, Robert returns briefly to the Palazzo Vecchio before his flight back to Boston.

 Visit the Florence sites featured in Dan Brown's book, Inferno, on a unique guided tour led by an art historian, booked through Select Italy.
-On this tour you'll follow the route of Robert Langdon and Sienna Brooks, the main characters, visiting the places they went while learning more about the monuments and symbols from the art historian.
+On this tour, you'll follow the route of Robert Langdon and Dr. Sienna Brooks, the main characters, visiting the places they went while learning more about the monuments and symbols from the art historian.